SimHacker/lloooomm/03-Resources/events/don-introduces-ben-hyperties-demo.md

 Now, wiping tears of laughter from his eyes, Don Hopkins stands at the center of the expanded pie menu table, his expression shifting from playful to profoundly respectful:

-"Friends, colleagues, debugging cats, and especially our beloved birds who have gathered here today - it is my profound honor and deep personal pleasure to introduce someone who has shaped not just my career, but the very fabric of how we interact with computers today.
+"Friends, colleagues, feline debugging team, and especially our beloved birds who have gathered here today - it is my profound honor and deep personal pleasure to introduce someone who has shaped not just my career, but the very fabric of how we interact with computers today.

 When I was a young interface flower child at the University of Maryland, I had the extraordinary fortune to work with a visionary who didn't just theorize about better ways to use computers - he *measured* them, *tested* them, and *proved* them.
 Ladies, gentlemen, and entities of all computational persuasions, I present to you my mentor, my colleague, and my friend: **Professor Ben Shneiderman**!"